 Miss Coco is a Toronto-born dancer of South American heritage.
 She holds 25 years of experience in the arts sector.
 She specializes in diverse dance forms from West Africa, South Africa, Caribbean Folk and Afrobeat styles.
 She is Canadian Dance Assembly's 2013 recipient of their "I love Community" dance award.
 In 2014, she was named a Role Model in the inaugural Black Canadian Awards.
-She was recognized by Toronto Arts Foundation as a 2019 Community Arts Award finalist, winning the $10,000 prize for her significant contributions in transforming local communities through art.
+She was recognized by Toronto Arts Foundation as a 2019 Community Arts Award finalist for her significant contributions in transforming local communities through art.

 She trained for a few years in COBA's professional apprenticeship training program and performed in their 19th season, Les Rhymes de la Forêt , while serving as an understudy.
 Murray studies dance forms with master teachers from West Africa, Caribbean and USA such as M'Bemba Bangoura, Youssouf Koumbassa and Delton Frank.
 With support from the Canada, Ontario and Toronto Arts Councils, she is grateful for the funding support for her dance development and arts-based projects she designs for diverse sectors.